jlazear/hkeplot/README.md

     python gui.py

-or use the Win7 binary, hkeplot.exe,
+or use the Win7 binary, `hkeplot.exe`,

-or use the OS X binary, hkeplot.app.
+or use the OS X binary, `hkeplot.app`.

 Author
 ======